 Most of the attractions are located on the Lower Loop.
 It’s larger, and it takes about 2.5 hours just to drive it with no stops).

 The Upper Loop generally has more wildlife, and Lamar Valley is an offshoot of the Upper Loop.
-It takes about 2 hours to drove around the Upper Loop with no stops and no detour into Lamar Valley.
+It takes about 2 hours to drive around the Upper Loop with no stops and no detour into Lamar Valley.

 Lamar Valley takes about 45 minutes to drive from Tower to the end of the valley.

-You’ll notice there are 5 main stops (sometimes called Villages) on the Lower Loop, and 4 on the Upper Loop.
+You’ll notice there are 5 main stops (sometimes called Villages) on the Lower Loop and 4 on the Upper Loop.
 Generally, plan on 30 minutes between major stops.

 The speed limit in Yellowstone is 45 miles per hour.
 PLEASE follow this for the animals’ sake.

 There is no cell connection in most of Yellowstone, so don’t rely on GPS.
 Use the map they give you.
 We include very detailed maps of the park to orient you in our travel guide, and even give you step-by-step instructions for which places to stop at and what to see at each stop.

 Yellowstone is high in the mountains and the weather can be crazy; sometimes it snows in June!
 But generally, the busy summer months provide daytime temperatures in the 80s.
 Mornings and evenings can still get down into the 30s and 40s.
 Dress in layers.
 Find out more about the weather here.

 There are so many choices when visiting Yellowstone!
 The most popular places to stay outside the park are Gardiner, MT, and West Yellowstone, MT.
 Some people stay in Cody, WY, or Jackson, WY, but they are much farther away; we don’t recommend it.